palexandremello/goes-py/README.md

 > **from goespy import GLM_Downloader**

-For the GLM you can a same example on the **examples/** in the source directory.
+For the GLM use an especific example on the **examples/** in the source directory.

  ## Contributors:
  Centro de Pesquisas e Previsões Meteorológicas Prof. Darci Pegoraro Casarin ( <a href="https://wp.ufpel.edu.br/cppmet/">CPMET</a>) for the place and computers necessary to work on this project